Thirteen Treasures of the Island of Britain: Myrddin Wyllt

-Dyrnwyn, the Sword of Rhydderch Hael
+Dyrnwyn

-The Dyrnwyn ("White-Hilt") is said to be a powerful sword belonging to Rhydderch Hael, one of the Three Generous Men of Britain mentioned in the Welsh Triads.
+The Dyrnwyn ("White-Hilt"), the Sword of Rhydderch Hael the Generous, one of the Three Generous Men of Britain mentioned in the Welsh Triads.
 When drawn by a worthy or well-born man, the entire blade would blaze with fire.
 Rhydderch was never reluctant to hand the weapon to anyone, hence his nickname Hael meaning "the Generous", but the recipients, as soon as they had learned of its peculiar properties, always rejected the sword.
+Rhyedderch was one who Myrddin Wyllt feared most in the aftermath of the Battle of Arfderydd according to allusions in the poems contained in the Black Book of Carmarthen.
+He is the equivalent of Rodricus rex Cumborum (with the epithet largus) who appears in Geoffrey of Monmouth's Vita Merlini.

-The Hamper of Gwyddno Garanhir
+Hamper of Gwyddno Garanhir

 It is told that Gwyddno Garanhir ("Long-shank") possessed a hamper (mwys) which would multiply food: if one was to put food for one man in the basket and open it again, the food was found to be increased a hundredfold.
+This is identified by Bromwich as the oldest item among the Thirteen to be attested, being one of the anoethau of Culhwch ac Olwen.